 So what are the other costs expected to pay when I buy a condo unit?

-Apparently it sounds scary but if you can’t conquer your fear, you’ll never be able to own your dream home.
-What’s important is to be aware of what to expect, and make calculate decisions before making a commitment.
+It sounds scary, but if you can’t conquer your fear, you’ll never be able to own your dream home.
+What’s important is to be aware of what to expect and make calculated decisions before committing.

-So get to know how much are you willing to spend for a condo unit without getting cash-strapped for years or decades.
-How much do I earn a month or do I have other income streams?
+So get to know how much you are willing to spend for a condo unit without getting cash-strapped for years or decades.
+How much do I earn a month, or do I have other income streams?
 How much can I allocate to finance a new house from that income?
 If I need to take up home mortgage loans, how long can I (or my children) pay for it?
-What sacrifices do I need to make just to get that dream home — a symbol of success and source of pride to many Filipinos?
+What sacrifices do I need to make to get that dream home — a symbol of success and a source of pride to many Filipinos?

 Let’s take a look at what you might expect to pay once you agree to purchase your dream home.

-- Documentary Stamp – 1.5% of selling price of property
+- Documentary Stamp – 1.5% of the selling price of the property

-- Transfer and Registration Tax – 1.5% of selling price of property
+- Transfer and Registration Tax – 1.5% of the selling price of the property

-- Association fees – varies depending on cost of repair, maintenance and upkeep of common areas (elevators, security cameras, etc)
+- Association fees – varies depending on the cost of repair, maintenance, and upkeep of common areas (elevators, security cameras, etc.)

-- Broker’s fee – 2 to 3% of gross price of the property
+- Broker’s fee – 2 to 3% of the gross price of the property

 - Parking fees – varies and usually comes with a slot that needs to be bought separately

-- Insurance premium for unit – varies depending on value of property, location, and other factors)
+- Insurance premium for the unit – varies depending on the value of property, location, and other factors)

-- Real property tax – varies, depending on the value of property as evaluated by an authorized assessor, paid yearly
+- Real property tax – varies, depending on the amount of property as evaluated by an authorized assessor, paid yearly

 That’s quite the minimum you’ll pay on top of the monthly amortization obligations.
-Should you decide to sell it a capital gains tax worth a whooping 6 per cent of the selling price on Deed of Sale or zonal value, plus the broker’s commission.
+Should you decide to sell it, a capital gains tax worth a whopping 6 percent of the selling price on Deed of Sale or zonal value, plus the broker’s commission.
 So there’s little relief of getting your hands off that property.

-The purpose of this article is not fearmongering but a reminder to all those who wish to avail of properties such as condos, house and lot and other real property to look beyond the price and amenities.
+The purpose of this article is not fearmongering.
+Instead, it serves as a reminder to all those who wish to avail of properties such as condos, house and lot, and other real property to look beyond the advertised price.
 Consult with a competent, licensed real estate broker while making computations before deciding on any property transaction.